timothyhull/breadpool-self-eval/docs/index.md

                 - Team logos, team titles/names, and scoreboard display colors.
                 - Advertisement banners.
                 - Stream overlays.
-            - Actively following CRG development, reading developer notes and feedback (on [GitHub :octicons-link-external-24:](https://github.com/rollerderby/scoreboard "CRG on GitHub"){ target=_blank }), and routinely working with and testing beta versions of CRG.
+            - Actively following CRG development, reading developer notes and feedback (on [GitHub :octicons-link-external-24:](https://github.com/rollerderby/scoreboard "CRG on GitHub"){ target=_blank }), and routinely working with and testing new and beta versions of CRG.
              - For practice, I routinely:
                 - Operate my own offline version of CRG during tournaments for games I'm not scheduled to officiate.
                 - Serve as SBO during scrimmages.